tzhang-nmdp/CYTO-SV-ML/dataset and model/README.md

 CYTO-SV-ML: a machine learning framework for discovery and classification of cytogenetic structural variants using whole genome sequencing data (under review).

 ### 3. Run CYTO-SV-ML AUTOML model prediction
+Copy pre-trained model to ${OUTPUT_DIR}/
 ```
+# load pre-trained model

+# load test dataset

+# run prediction

 ```
-Note: The scripts in step 2 and 3 need python version >=3.8.0
+Note: The scripts in step 2 and 3 has been tested with python version 3.9.6